-Type of Blade
+Type of Blades

-Can It Be Sharpened?
+Can It Be Sharpen?

 This way you spend less money and make temporary adjustments but still get the job done.

-Changing the blade of a lawn mower can be a messy business and also a lengthy process.
+Changing the blade of a lawnmower can be a messy business and also a lengthy process.
 But an uneven lawn is very distracting and ruins the beauty of your house and especially if you have OCD.

-Hope you’ll enjoy our ”how to remove riding mower blades”-article and you may never conflict in changing a lawn mower blade.
+Hope you’ll enjoy our “How to remove riding mower blades”-article and you may never conflict in changing a lawnmower blade.